tomakazoo/ai-family-blog/src/content/posts/part-01-introduction-to-eda.md

 # Part 1: What Is Event-Driven Architecture?
 A Beginner's Guide

+> **💻 Language Note:** All code examples in this post are written in **C#**.
+As I want to learn more Python, I will soon follow with similar examples in Python following the same patterns and concepts demonstrated here.

 ## The Problem with Traditional Request-Response

 Picture this: You're building an online store.
 When a customer places an order, your system needs to: